-Report To: Meeting in common of the Board of Directors of UHBW and the Board of Directors of NBT held in Public Date of Meeting: 8 April 2025 Report Title: NBT Operational Pla n Final Submission 2 2025/26 Report Authors: Simon Davies, Director of Operational Finance Henry Yip, Head of Business Planning Nicholas Smith, Interim Chief Operating Officer Caroline Bird, Director of Reset and Recovery Lisa Whitlow, Director of Performance Ben Pope, Associate Director for Workforce Planning, People Systems and Data Report Sponsor: Elizabeth Poskitt, Ch ief Finance Officer Purpose of the Approval Discussion Information report: X to provide confirmation The Final position of the planning for 202 financial position metrics.
-The Joint Chief Exapproved the plan with delegation submission on the for key metrics to the approach to over-programming.
-The approach to over-programming.
-The risks included these.
-At that meeting the control of the position. n to NBT's Trust Boton of: fon for NBT Busin 25/26.
-The plan will and is compliant Executive and Hospital for submission to from Trust Board, as same day as the Boetween the Headling be submitted 27 Macapital funding and a g. d in the plan, and the ess and Operational deliver a breakeven across performance ital Managing Director NHS England, in line due to the timing of oard meeting. e and Final submission rch 2025.
-Illocation, including the approach to mitigating
+Report To: Meeting in common of the Board of Directors of UHBW and the Board of Directors of NBT held in Public Date of Meeting: 8 April 2025 Report Title: NBT Operational Pla n Final Submission 2 2025/26 Report Authors: Simon Davies, Director of Operational Finance Henry Yip, Head of Business Planning Nicholas Smith, Interim Chief Operating Officer Caroline Bird, Director of Reset and Recovery Lisa Whitlow, Director of Performance Ben Pope, Associate Director for Workforce Planning, People Systems and Data Report Sponsor: Elizabeth Poskitt, Ch ief Finance Officer Purpose of the Approval Discussion Information report: Х Plan, as submitted to This paper was take to provide confirmatio The Final positi Planning for 202 financial position metrics.
+The Joint Chief E approved the pla with delegation submission on the The amendment to for key metrics to The approach to o over-programming The risks included these.
+At that meeting the n to NBT's Trust Boson of: ion for NBT Busin 25/26.
+The plan will and is compliant Executive and Hospin for submission to from Trust Board, e same day as the Boetween the Headling be submitted 27 Macapital funding and a g. d in the plan, and the ess and Operational deliver a breakeven across performance ital Managing Director NHS England, in line due to the timing of oard meeting. e and Final submission rch 2025.
+Illocation, including the approach to mitigating 025/26 was approved,